Downsizing your home for retirement: where to begin

 What are my downsizing options?

-- Living with family – this can be a wonderful option for many reasons – close proximity to your kids and grandkids; saving on the cost of living; helping your children with their childcare costs (if you’re willing to babysit).
+This can be a wonderful option for many reasons – close proximity to your kids and grandkids; saving on the cost of living; helping your children with their childcare costs (if you’re willing to babysit).
 However, this option can also be fraught with tension.
 After all, there’s a reason our kids grow up and move out of home, so make sure all parties are happy and on the same page, emotionally and financially.

-- Apartment living – this style of downsizing can offer many benefits, such as proximity to amenities, entertainment and restaurants.
+This style of downsizing can offer many benefits, such as proximity to amenities, entertainment and restaurants.
 Just be sure your neighbours are as like-minded as you are.
 And if you’ll be purchasing, account for body corporate and stamp duty in your budget.

-- Retirement villages – these purpose-built and age-appropriate communities can be a wonderful choice.
+These purpose-built and age-appropriate communities can be a wonderful choice.
 The properties, usually referred to as independent living units (ILUs), come in many shapes and sizes, including villas, high or medium-rise apartments and terrace houses.
 Services and facilities vary too, and can range from golf courses, swimming pools and theatres to organised social events and 24-hour emergency assistance.
 Retirement villages are ideal if you require little or no assistance with daily activities, but want to enjoy the benefits of living in a community with other older Australians.

 ILUs are usually cheaper than similar-sized homes in the same area, although there are other costs associated with living in a retirement village.